itcon-pty-au/typingmind-cloud-backup/README.md

 - 🔴 **Red** - A sync error occurred.
 Check the browser console for details.
 - 🔵 **Blue** - Sync in progress.

-## 🚀 Migration to V3
+## 🚀 Migration to V3+

-V3 is a major rewrite and is **not backward compatible** with backups created by older versions (V1 or V2).
+V3 was a major rewrite and is **not backward compatible** with backups created by older versions (V1 or V2).

 #### What to Expect During Migration

-When you load the V3 extension for the first time, the process is largely automatic:
+When you load the V3+ extension for the first time, the process is largely automatic:

 - **Your Data is Safe**: Your existing local TypingMind data (chats, folders, etc.) is preserved and used as the source for the first sync.
 - **Automatic Configuration Upgrade**: Old configuration keys from V2 are automatically read and used.
-- **New Cloud Structure**: V3 uses a new, more efficient data structure in your S3 bucket.
+- **New Cloud Structure**: V3+ uses a new, more efficient data structure in your S3 bucket.
 Old extension files and backups are ignored.
 - **First Sync**: The extension will treat your current local data as the source of truth and upload it to the new cloud structure.

 #### ⚠️ Important Compatibility Notes

-- **Old Backups Are Incompatible**: Backups created with V1 or V2 **cannot be restored** using V3.
+- **Old Backups Are Incompatible**: Backups created with V1 or V2 **cannot be restored** using V3+.
 It is recommended to delete old backup files from your S3 bucket.
 - **One-Way Upgrade**: The process is a one-way upgrade.
 You cannot revert to an older version without potentially causing data sync issues.

 There is no manual data migration required—the extension handles everything automatically on the first load.
 Just install, configure, and let it work.